smapm/task-app/README.md

 I have used Send grid mail service to implement this functionality..

   ### Thank you guys...
 LOVE U....
-Hope this corona shit brings out the best in you... feel free to share with your buddies as well.
+Hope this corona shit brings out the best in us... feel free to share with your buddies as well.

   --------------------------------------API GUIDE from blow-----------------------------------------------------